david-collett/reclaimenergy/README.md

 - Power
 - Boost switch (Current boost state and ability to turn boost on and off)

-Additional controls are also available, but disabled by default.
+Additional sensors and controls are also available, but disabled by default.

 To integrate the Power sensor into the energy dashboard, use the "Integral Sensor" helper to create a Left Riemann sum sensor based on the reclaim power